| || |

 domain name provided that it contains the registering NSN name followed by a suffix of "-NSN.gov" (case insensitive).

 Registration is an online process at the General Services Administration's Web site at http://www.dotgov.gov.
 At the Network Information Site, you will find the instructions and online registration forms for registering your domain name.
-To register your domain name you will need to provide information such as your desired domain name, sponsoring organization, points of contact, and at least two name server addresses.
+To register your domain name you will need to provide information such as your desired domain name, sponsoring organization, points of contact, and at least one name server addresses.

 The process can be completed within 48 hours if all information received is complete and accurate.
 Most requests take up to thirty (30) days because the registrar is waiting for Chief Information Officer (CIO) approval.